A New Wave in Robotics: Survey on Recent mmWave Radar Applications in Robotics: Acknowledgements

 Outside of velocity-based filters, some recent works including \citet{luhr2014radar}, \citet{alhashimi2021bfar}, \citet{adolfsson2021cfear}, and \citet{aldera2022goes}, attempt to filter radar features with alternatives to CFAR \cite{nitzberg1972constant} and used RANSAC \cite{fischler1981random} optimized for motion estimation. \citet{luhr2014radar} used binary integration to identify consistent radar returns and speckle noise subtraction, from areas of low target probability, to reduce overall noise in scanning radar image sequences.
 The denoised images had improved CFAR point detection, with few false alarms, but notably few missed detections. \citet{alhashimi2021bfar} created a bounded-false alarm rate by applying an affine transform to optimally estimate and update probability of false alarm in dynamic environments. \citet{adolfsson2021cfear} use $k$ high intensity points per azimuth as a conservative filter alternative to CFAR \cite{nitzberg1972constant}, and then approximate local surface normals to further reject spurious radar returns.
 This generates filtered surface points, which can reliably be scan-matched from frame to frame. \citet{aldera2022goes} noted that changes in vehicles positions following a standard kinetic model must have smooth curvature, and created a RANSAC \cite{fischler1981random} filter to reject outlier-matches that do not maintain curvature similarity between scans.

-Although the previously mentioned approaches all sought a radar-only solution, many robotics sensors can be included for complementary use.
-To take advantage of multiple sensors, \cite{adolfsson2022coral} tested a method that could be generalized to radar or lidar. \citet{adolfsson2022coral} used radar intensity peak-filtered points along with a differential entropy calculation to estimate the alignment between radar or lidar scans.
+Some localization methods designed for other robotics sensors have direct applications to radar as well. \cite{adolfsson2022coral} tested a method that could be generalized from lidar to radar. \citet{adolfsson2022coral} used intensity peak-filtered points along with a differential entropy calculation to estimate the alignment between radar or lidar scans.
 Their differential entropy compared the entropy or ``blurriness" of sequential scans and the aligned final scans.
 Misaligned scans could be identified by the increase in entropy of a combined scan over its subsequent component scans.